facebookresearch/ParlAI/docs/source/tutorial_mturk.rst

 Reviewing Turker's Work
 -----------------------

-After all HITs are completed, you can review the work through Amazon's online interface.
-You can also programmatically review work using the commands available in the `MTurkManager` class.
+You can programmatically review work using the commands available in the `MTurkManager` class.
 See, for example, the  `review_work function <https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/tasks/personachat/personachat_collect_personas/worlds.py/>`__ in the ``personachat_collect_personas`` task.
 In this task, HITs are automatically approved if they are deemed completed by the world.

 If you don't take any action in 4 weeks, all HITs will be auto-approved and Turkers will be paid.